-Enterprise mobility is the trend towards supporting employees to work in the location that makes the most sense in terms of the business task to be performed.
+Enterprise mobility is the trend towards supporting employees to work in a location that makes the most sense in terms of the business task to perform.

 All this will change workflows and power relationships in large organizations.
-In fact, enterprise mobility is being driven by the “consumerization” of IT.
-Mobile devices, originally accepted by employees for recreational purposes and for personal home use, are brought into the workplace where employees expect to use them.
+Enterprise mobility is being driven by the “consumerization” of IT.
+Mobile devices, initially accepted by employees for recreational purposes and personal home use, are brought into the workplace where employees expect to use them.
 The same expectations are there for a corporation’s clients or customers.
 Customer expectations include:

 - Wherever I am, your company is available.